Why Is College So Expensive? 5 Reasons

 How to Make College More Affordable

-While no college affordability policies have passed into law, a number of efforts at the state and national levels look to make college degrees more financially attainable.
+While no college affordability policies have passed into law as of 2023, a number of efforts at the state and national levels look to make college degrees more financially attainable.

-While students and families wait for this proposal or a similar one to become law, degree-seekers can take advantage of cost-efficient education options like free tuition at two-year colleges and dual enrollment for high schoolers.
+With these plans stalled for the foreseeable future, degree-seekers' best choice is to take advantage of cost-efficient education options like free-tuition programs at two-year colleges and dual enrollment for high schoolers.

 If you're struggling to figure out how to afford college amid rising costs, check out the BestColleges guide to graduating debt-free.